All NSW public school students have a right to an inclusive learning environment and to feel happy and safe at school.

 Our schools welcome students, families and community members from all cultural backgrounds.
 We appreciate difference and diversity.
 We aim to provide a culturally inclusive and responsive learning environment that benefits all students.

 Our teaching and learning programs develop intercultural understanding, promote positive relationships and enable all students to participate as active Australian and global citizens.
-Our schools fosters student wellbeing and community harmony by implementing anti-racism and anti-discrimination strategies that encourage engagement by parents and carers from all backgrounds.
+Our schools foster student wellbeing and community harmony by implementing anti-racism and anti-discrimination strategies that encourage engagement by parents and carers from all backgrounds.

 The Multicultural Education Policy outlines the NSW Department of Education’s commitment to providing opportunities that enable all students to achieve equitable education and social outcomes and participate successfully in our culturally diverse society.